Supply-Chain Vetting¶

 Query OSV for known malicious-package advisories:

---offline to restrict the query path to cached OSV data.
+query path to cached OSV data.

 Dependency Confusion¶